zipcodeFrancisco/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 ### Part 1.1; Defining instance variables
-* To create a programmatic representation of a `Student`, begin by declaring an instance variable for each of the previously mentioned properties:
+* Declare an instance variable for each of the previously mentioned properties:
 	* `String firstName`
 		* a collection of characters representative of a first name.
 	* `String lastName`